Shan-Mei/shanmeis-notes/journalling/y10-musext.md

   <h2>Year Ten Music Ext Journal</h2>
   <p>Yes.
 I accelerated.
 I'm just that cool.
 (We don't talk about how I'm decelerating next year)</p>
   <h3>Term 2</h3>
+  <h4>T2W1L1 - 24/4</h4>
+  <p>- Dang I was meant to miss this lesson because of the Anzac rehearsal.
+However we went to the rehearsal and Ms Christmass told us there was no point in rehearsing because the sound crew wasn't there.<br>- In class, we sang through the sing and sign assessment and Mr Rogers told us about our concert prac stuff.
+I have been allowed to do piano :D. Thinking of playing Prelude from Suite Bergamasque.</p>
   <h3>Term 1</h3>
   <h4>T1W4L2 - 21/2</h4>
   <p>- Finally received the course ouline.
 I am happy :D<br>- Did literally nothing.
 Just remember the bring manuscript next time so I don't have to walk up to the wall of shame with Max.<br>- Oh and if I'm going to write down aug 4th then don't write the interval in a lazy way, and write the FLAT SIGN IN FRONT OF THE EEE</p>